CONTAINER VEGETABLE GARDENING

 We can actually grow vegetables in our home in containers.

-It makes me feel as I can soon turn my home into a tiny organic farm.
+It makes me feel as if I can soon turn my home into a tiny organic farm.

-Once you know how to grow your own vegetables, you will want to grow as much as varieties possible.
+Once you know how to grow your own vegetables, you will want to grow as many as varieties possible.

 But container vegetable gardening is not like growing some flowers, so you need to keep in mind a few points before you start.